Skip to content

 CI/CD Setup

-The deploy workflow builds the site and uploads it directly to Cloudflare Pages using Wrangler.
+The deploy workflow builds the site and, when deployment is enabled, uploads it directly to Cloudflare Pages using Wrangler.

 How It Works

-1. You push to main in your forked homebase repo
+1. You push to main in your repository generated from the Homebase template

 2. GitHub Actions runs .github/workflows/deploy.yml